-- (i) Income is income from all sources including: - A. pensions, benefits and allowances; - B. income from paid work, including overtime; - C. commissions and allowances (eg car); - D. periodic receipts of a capital nature including payments from investments, interest earned and payments of debts owed to the applicant; - E. board or rent received; - F. maintenance received; - G. workers compensation or other insurance payments; and - H. superannuation. - (ii) Income does NOT include Basic Family Payment (as paid by the Department of Human Services) and is calculated net of business overheads/expenses reasonably incurred in or for the purposes of gaining or producing that income. - (iii) Such overheads/expenses shall not be considered reasonably incurred merely because they have been, or are likely to be allowed or allowable deductions by the Commissioner of Taxation for the purposes of the Income Tax Assessment Act 1997. - (iv) In some LACs income does not include rental assistance.
+- Income is income from all sources including: - pensions, benefits and allowances; Α. - B. income from paid work, including overtime; - C. commissions and allowances (eg car); - periodic receipts of a capital nature including payments from investments, interest earned and payments of debts owed to the applicant; - E. board or rent received; - F. maintenance received; - workers compensation or other insurance payments; and G. - superannuation. - Income does NOT include Basic Family Payment (as paid by the Department of Human (ii) Services) and is calculated net of business overheads/expenses reasonably incurred in or for the purposes of gaining or producing that income.

+- (iii) Such overheads/expenses shall not be considered reasonably incurred merely because they have been, or are likely to be allowed or allowable deductions by the Commissioner of Taxation for the purposes of the Income Tax Assessment Act 1997. - (iv) In some LACs income does not include rental assistance.

-(cc) Income Tax
+Income Tax (cc)